LarsBehrenberg/IA-prototype/content/posts/impressionist-news.md

       There's an online [auction of autographs](https://www.finebooksmagazine.com/news/mao-marx-autographs-and-artifacts-offered-online-auction) and writings (you can bid until 13 May 2020), with lots including an 8-page letter written by Claude Monet to his second wife, Alice, in 1901.
 It comments on the arrangements for Queen Victoria's funeral and Monet's meeting with writer Henry James.

+      In February 2020, the Boston Museum of Fine Arts marked its 150th anniversary.
+It selected 15 key works for the occasion, including one of Monet's Haystacks (or Grainstacks).
 ---
 ## On this page, updated on a weekly basis, we give you the latest impressionist news.